Home|News & Media|Credential Information|Boys Basketball Media Credential Information

 Boys Basketball Media Credential Information

-State Tournament Media Credential Information
+State Finals Media Credential Information

 Please contact Tim Stried ([email protected] or 614-267-2502, ext.
 124) at the OHSAA office should you have additional questions.
 Previews and additional information will be posted on the OHSAA web site.